saikesh7/my_project1/README.md

-it  is to describe the github repo for everyone that  invloved in the project
+Readme is to describe about the github repo for everyone that is invloved in the project.